/api/transactions/export

 GET

-Export CloudCoins from the active wallet to a destination folder for sharing or transfer to another wallet.
+Export CloudCoins from a specified wallet to a destination folder for sharing or transfer.

 ⚠️ IMPLEMENTATION STATUS: PARAMETER VALIDATION ONLY